Keeping backyard chickens

 In Victoria, most councils have local bylaws limiting the number of poultry that can be kept on a property.
 Some councils also have restrictions or regulations relating to construction of chicken housing.
 You may require a permit.

-You can keep chickens or ducks in Yarra Ranges provided you meet the requirements of the General Provisions Local Law.
+You can keep chickens or ducks in Yarra Ranges provided you meet the requirements of our Local Laws.

 When purchasing chickens, it is best to purchase vaccinated birds from a reliable commercial source.
 A good starter flock usually consists of birds 16-24 weeks old and four to five birds will usually produce enough eggs for a household.